Virginia Minstrels: Early beginnings

 Dan Emmett and Frank Brower both toured with The Cincinnati Circus Company during the spring of 1841.
 It was there that their friendship first began.
 Dan learned to play the banjo, and Frank accompanied him in the new song "Old Tar River."
 In early November 1841, the playbills announced Dan Emmett as a performer.

 Dan and Frank then turned to New York City.
 As they were already quite respected, it did not take long for them to gain fame in New York.
 They began performing at the Chatham Theatre with a third performer named Pierce.
 It is assumed that Frank and Pierce danced to Dan's banjo accompaniment, which sometimes included vocal lines from one of the performers who wasn't dancing.

 Frank briefly left the group in the middle of December 1842.
 Emmett and Pierce continued to perform and were billed as "the renowned ? [sic] Minstrel and his Little Darkey Ariel."
 A few weeks later, Dan Emmett and Frank Brower teamed up with Bill Whitlock and Dick Pelham, who were also popular blackface comedians.
 Bill Whitlock describes their formation as a happy accident, as Dan Emmett and Bill Whitlock were practicing together, and Frank Brower and Dick Pelham happened to come by and visit, joining in the practice session.
 After practicing for a while, they took their instruments down to the Branch Hotel and performed for the first time as the Virginia Minstrels.

 Troupe members

-Dan Emmett - founding member and Bones (instrument) player, as well as banjo.
+Dan Emmett - founding member and bones player, as well as banjo.
 Most famous for writing the song Dixie.

 Frank Brower - toured with Dan in the circus, and would commonly accompany him in acts.
 Mainly a banjo player.

 Billy Whitlock - would typically practice fiddle with Dan before he started the troupe.
 Was a large success in New York before the start of the troupe.

 Dick Pelham - most established dancer out of the troupe.
 Played several instruments as well.